Stay up-to date with TJEE News

-Tripura Board of Joint Entrance Examination coducts TJEE exam every year for the admissions to BTech courses offered by various participating institutions.
+Tripura Board of Joint Entrance Examination conducts the TJEE exam every year for admissions to BTech courses offered by various participating institutions.
 The exam is conducted in offline mode having 90 questions, 30 each from Physics, Chemistry and Mathematics.

 |Full Exam Name||Tripura Board of Joint Entrance Examination|

 |Short Exam Name||TJEE|